stuxnettmp/Cyborg-Talks/README.md

 ## Donate or Support

-If you dig it and want to buy me a coffee, here's my UPI ID: stuxnet@paytm (copy it from the app too).
+If you dig it and want to buy me a coffee, here's my UPI ID: nishant.9514-3@waaxis (copy it from the app too).

 ## Find Me Online